-Your operating system determines the maximum number of IBM Netfinity 10/100 Fault Tolerant Adapters that you can install in your server.
+The operating system determines the maximum number of IBM Netfinity 10/100 Fault Tolerant Adapters that you can install in the server.
 See the documentation that comes with the adapter for more information.

-Special Considerations When Combining Failover and Hot-Plug Functions: If your operating system supports hot-plug PCI adapters and the optional redundant NIC adapter is installed in a hot-plug PCI slot, you can replace the NIC adapter without powering off the server - even if it is the primary Ethernet controller.
+Special considerations when combining failover and hot-plug functions: If the operating system supports hot-plug PCI adapters and the optional redundant NIC adapter is installed in a hot-plug PCI slot, you can replace the NIC adapter without powering off the server - even if it is the primary Ethernet controller.
 Disconnecting the Ethernet cable from the primary Ethernet controller will cause the Ethernet traffic to be automatically switched to the secondary Ethernet controller.
 This can be very useful when a network problem is caused by faulty adapter hardware or when you want to upgrade the primary adapter hardware.

-Configuring for Failover: The failover feature currently is supported by OS/2, Windows NT, and IntraNetware.
+Configuring for failover: The failover feature currently is supported by OS/2, Windows NT, and IntraNetware.
 The setup required for each operating system follows.

-- 1. Add the redundant NIC adapter according to the instructions provided with the adapter and in "Adapters" on page 142. - 2.
+- Add the redundant NIC adapter according to the instructions provided with the adapter and in "Adapters" on page 142. - 2.
 Use ServerGuide to install the AMD PCNet Ethernet Family adapter device driver.

-Using the MPTS utility program, select the driver from the list and select the Edit button.
+3. Using the MPTS utility program, select the driver from the list and select the Edit button.